dipa96/shy/README.md

 #### Why do I get “App cannot be installed because its integrity could not be verified” or “Unable to install”?

-This error shows up when you try to install more than 3 apps with a free Apple Developer account.
-Paid Apple Developer Accounts ($99/year) can have as many apps as they want and they last for one year, but the free developer accounts are now all limited to 3 apps per device for 7 days.
+This error shows up when you try to install more than 3 apps with a **free Apple Developer account**.
+Paid Apple Developer Accounts **($99/year)** can have as many apps as they want and they last for one year, but the free developer accounts are now all limited to 3 apps per device for 7 days.

 If you are getting “App cannot be installed because its integrity could not be verified” it’s very likely because you already have 3 apps installed.
 Do keep in mind that AltStore counts towards this limit.